Visit Guinness Storehouse Dublin 2023: Tickets, Tours, and Info

 The Connoisseur experience costs €95 per person, and it’s strictly reserved for adults (18+).

 This is an intimate tasting and storytelling journey led by a beer specialist, where you will discover the origins and flavors of Guinness.
 As part of a small group, you will enjoy sample beers brewed on-site while sharing stories with a passionate and knowledgeable host.
-To top off your unique experience, you will even learn the coveted skill of pouring your very own pint at the Home of Guinness.
+To top off your unique experience, you will even learn the coveted skill of pouring your pint at the Home of Guinness.
 You can choose from three sessions per day at 11 am, 1 pm, and 3 pm (times may change), and each session lasts around 1 hour and 15 minutes.
 Please note that availability is limited to 16 spots.

 How Long Is The Guinness Storehouse Tour?